Rihanna Would Reportedly 'Love To Have' A Baby Girl With A$AP Rocky

 Now, the couple is “thrilled to be living out their dreams together,” a second insider tells the publication.
 Earlier this month, Rocky said that creating a family with Rihanna has been some of their best work so far.

-Rihanna and ASAP Rocky, both 35 officially started dating in 2020 after years of friendship.
-The pair went on to welcom their first son, RZA, two years later.
+Rihanna and A$AP Rocky, both 35 officially started dating in 2020 after years of friendship.
+The pair went on to welcome their first son, RZA, two years later.
 Less than a year after giving birth, Rihanna announced that she was pregnant again during her Super Bowl LVII halftime performance.
-She have birth to son Riot Rose in August.
+She gave birth to son Riot Rose in August.

 Since expanding their family for a second time, the musicians have been adjusting to life with a full house.

-“Rihanna has taken to motherhood like a total natural and Rocky is the most amazing father she could have hoped for,” a third source told Us. “[Rocky] rarely leaves her side and loves spending time with his family.
+“Rihanna has taken to motherhood like a total natural and Rocky is the most amazing father she could have hoped for,” a third source said, according to Us Weekly. “[Rocky] rarely leaves her side and loves spending time with his family.
 Rihanna and Rocky’s families are also very close and provide a huge support system for them and the babies so it really is a team effort.”

 -